TaliMotzkin/Automatic-E4-download/README.md

 The measures are: Wind speed (m/s), Real humidity (%), Air Temprature (celsius), Globe Temprature (celsius).
 Now there is new_notes_4 (new_notes_3 was cleaned manually) updated with all the data.

+##11 'Tmrt' - calculate the mean radiant temprature using this site: https://comfort.cbe.berkeley.edu/